By Matt Lalande in Accident Benefits (SABS) on August 05, 2021

 You must submit an application for accident benefits.
 You must elect between a non-earner benefit or an income replacement benefit and you must submit a disability certificate (OCF-3).
 Your insurance company will provide you with an application with accident benefits (which we can of course help you fill out).

-You can also find a copy of the Disability Certificate on the FSCO website.
 Your Disability Certificate is divided into 10 parts.
 Parts 1-4 are to be completed and signed by the claimant before giving the form to a health practitioner.
 The health practitioner then completes the rest and submits it to the insurance company.
 You may want our help with this to ensure consistency and accuracy.

 Parts 5-10 are to be completed and signed by one of the following health practitioners: